IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_pool.rst

 Parameters
 ----------

+  instance_id (True, str, None)
+    (Required for new resource) Instance Id

+  origins (True, list, None)
+    (Required for new resource) Origins info

-  monitor (False, str, None)
+  healthy_origins_threshold (False, int, None)
-    The ID of the load balancer monitor to be associated to this pool
+    The minimum number of origins that must be healthy for this pool to serve traffic

   name (True, str, None)